Jack Callahan (Neighbours): Relationship with Paige Smith

 After the explosion at Lassiter's, Paige visits John Doe in hospital, hoping to find out about his past.
 Mandy Franze (Kristy Best) turns up and claims she knows John and is the love of his life.
 After Mandy kisses John, Paige is forced to accept that she has lost him for good.
 Paige falls for John and the feeling is mutual, with Morley describing it as "true love for both of them" and that "Jack has never felt like this about anybody."
 However, with John revealed as Jack Callahan, a Catholic priest, Morley also explains that it will be a dilemma for Jack on deciding who he will devote his life to.
 Paige meets Dustin Oliver (Kevin Clayette), a person from Jack's past, and kisses him, much to Jack's dismay.
 After Jack dreams of a kiss with Paige, he goes to Father Guidotti (John Orcsik), the local priest for advice.
 He later prays and asks God for a sign.

 After Father Guidotti dies, Jack sees this as the sign he asked for from God, with Jack feeling his death was down to God allowing him to continue his work in Erinsborough.
 With Paige feeling upset about Jack's decision, she confesses to her mother, Lauren Carpenter (Kate Kendall), that she is unable to think straight around him, vowing to keep her distance.
 However, after she realises Jack shares the same feelings as her, she decides to boycott the plan and spend as much time around him as possible.
 Paige later goes to confession and tells Jack of her recent hookups, to show that she has moved on from him.
-Daniel Killelly from Digital Spy commented on Paige's visit to confession saying, "Jack Callahan is probably used to awkward confessional visits every now and again, but this one really takes the biscuit".
+Daniel Kilkelly from Digital Spy commented on Paige's visit to confession saying, "Jack Callahan is probably used to awkward confessional visits every now and again, but this one really takes the biscuit".

 After Paige dresses up as a nun, Jack feels like she is making a mockery of what he believes in.
 This leaves them no longer on speaking terms, but after Paige goes on a hot air balloon trip that ends up crashing, Jack comes to find Paige and the pair sleep together.
 However, an old friend of Jack's, Simone Bader (Kahli Williams), turns up in Erinsborough and after finding out Jack had slept with Paige, she questions if she is worth leaving the priesthood over.